missionpinball/mpf-docs/docs/install/index.md

     will prevent MPF from running.
 Troubleshooting and manually cleaning up packages is a pain—do your future self a favor and setup an MPF virtual environment now!

-After creating your Python 3.10-3.13 virtual environment and activating it, install MPF 0.80.
+After creating your Python 3.10-3.14 virtual environment and activating it, install MPF 0.80 with the latest dev build.

 ``` shell
 pip install mpf --pre